datasciencecampus/pygrams/docs/tech-report.md

 | Trimmed (10% cut) mean of Relative RMSE | 16.6% | 19.9% | 30.2% | 24.1% | N/A | 11.6% | 20.1% | 31.2% | 13.5% | 23.2% | 15.1% | 32.0% |
 | Standard deviation of Relative RMSE | 8.9% | 9.7% | 12.5% | 15.7% | 6.5% | 9.7% | 63.8% | 40.8% | 8.2% | 26.7% | 6.9% | 27.3% |

+The same two terms have their test output below for comparison with the previous five time period results:

+![img](img/prediction_emerging_test_10steps.png)

 The RMSE results show that the multiple model stateful LSTM now improves - giving better results than the single model, reflecting the accumulation of error in the single output model LSTM.
 The multiple outputs single model LSTM is now much worse, indicating that the model had not learnt the complex shape of the data.
 Finally, the naive results are now worse than ARIMA and the two LSTM models; only Holt-Winters is worse than the naive approach.
-This indicates that the short term random variation will not move significantly far away from the last known value, but over time it will drift and cause the naive to degrade as an estimate.
+This indicates that the short term random variation will not move significantly far away from the last known value, but over time it will drift and cause the naive approach to degrade as an estimate.

-![img](img/prediction_emerging_test_10steps.png)

 In summary, the naive predictor is suitable for short-term forecasts, whereas ARIMA, Holt-Winters and stateful single model, single output LSTM are better suited to longer term forecasts.
 The multiple model, single output LSTM produced improved results with longer forecast periods, but runs significantly slower (for _N_ time periods, this requires _N_ models and hence trains _N_ times slower than the single model, single output LSTM).

 ### Results and Discussion

-**pyGrams** was run on the example USPTO dataset of 3.2M patents, with predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:
+pyGrams was run on the example USPTO dataset of 3.2M patents, with predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:

 ```python pygrams.py -it USPTO-mdf-0.05 -emt -pns 1 5 6 9```